Friday, August 8, 2008

 Shops are closed in the evening but can see what fabulous items they have for sale.

-fabulous items they have for sale through the window displays.
+Fabulous items for sale are on display through the window.

 JOY SPOT

-We planned a day trip to Spain going to Figueres to embrace the master surrealist painter Salvador Dali up close.
+We planned a day trip to Spain, going to Figueres to get up close to the master surrealist painter Salvador Dalí.
 I was soooo looking forward to seeing Salvador Dali’s art.

 Salvador Dali Art Museum in Figueres Spain